Manideepmukhi/Assignment/README.md

 POST /api/customers: Create a new customer
-PUT /api/customers/{id}: Update an existing customer DELETE /api/customers/{id}: Delete a customer by ID POST /api/customers/sync: Synchronize customers from a remote API
+PUT /api/customers/{id}: Update an existing customer DELETE /api/customers/{id}: Delete a customer by ID POST /api/customers/sync: Synchronize customers from a remote API for sync button

 ### Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.